sunpy/sunpy.org/project/affiliated.rst

 An affiliated package is a Python package related to Solar Physics that is not part of the SunPy core library, but can be included in the future as part of the SunPy project’s community.

-As a community-driven project SunPy thus encourages contributions from a diverse group of people on building such software that has the potential to be a future **Affiliated SunPy Package.**
+As a community-driven project SunPy thus encourages contributions from a diverse group of people on building such software that has the potential to be a future **Affiliated SunPy Package**.

 Requirements to be satisfied: